qiime2/docs/source/glossary.rst

      See :term:`visualization`.

    rarefy
-     A technique to minimize uneven sampling depth by subsampling without replacement so that all :term: `samples <sample>` have the same sampling depth.
+     A technique to remove uneven sampling depth by subsampling without replacement so that all :term: `samples <sample>` have the same sampling depth.
 See `Schloss (2024) <https://doi.org/10.1128/msphere.00355-23>` for additional information.